How To Replace Window Glass In A Vinyl Frame In 7 Steps

 1. Remove the Sash

 It will be easier to work on the sash if you take it down first.
 Release the tabs on the sash and lean the top of the sash in your direction before pulling it free.
 It may take some twisting to free the sash from the frame but don’t pull too hard.
-Ask somebody for help if you’re struggling because they will be able to hold the frame while you see where it needs to wriggle free.
+Ask somebody for help if you’re struggling because they can hold the frame while you see where it needs to wriggle free.

 Once the sash is removed, put it safely on a table, facing up.